If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

-I found a great website, Quicksprout founded by Neil Patel, with high Page Authority and his infographic about broken link building techniques.
+I found a great website, Quicksprout founded by Neil Patel, with high Page Authority and his infographic about the broken link building case study.

 What I noticed is that some of the links are dead and the content has space for improvement.

 Especially in one chapter.
 There is a full explanation of how to use a “brokenlinkindex tool.”

 I saw that they do not operate anymore and they have a full page optimized around that topic.